You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 - it occupies permanently 100% of a CPU core

-- it cannot be connected over an ELM327 or J2534 adapter (which did not exist in 1993)
+- it cannot be connected over an ELM327 or J2534 adapter

 - it can only display 36 parameters at the same time